hvianna/audioMotion.js/README.md

 Average constant used to smooth values between analysis frames.
 Lower values make the analyzer react faster to changes, and may look better with faster tempo songs.
 Increase it if the animation looks too "jumpy".

-### LOG switch (Logarithmic scale)
+### LOG switch

+This option toggles between logarithmic (when on) and linear (when off) distribution of frequencies in the horizontal axis.

 The logarithmic scale allocates more canvas space for lower frequencies, resulting in improved visualization of beats, bass and vocals.

-Turn this option off to make audioMotion.js use a linear distribution of frequencies in the horizontal axis.
-Combine it with a narrower frequency range and lower FFT size for a more classic-looking analyzer, with wider bars (see screenshot 2 below).
+The linear scale works better when combined it with a narrower frequency range and lower FFT size, resulting in a more classic-looking analyzer with wider bars.

+You can load the **Logarithmic** and **Linear** presets for suggested configurations for both scales.

-### SCALE switch (Toggle scale)
+### SCALE switch

 This option toggles the display of the frequency scale.

 Clicking on the canvas will also toggle the scale on and off.
 Useful when you're on fullscreen mode.

-### SENS switch (Sensitivity)
+### SENS switch

-Turn this option on to increase the analyzer sensitivity and improve the visualization of songs too quiet.
+When on, analyzer sensitivity is increased, improving visualization of songs too quiet.

-### PEAK switch (Show peaks)
+### PEAK switch

-Turn this option on to show volume peaks for each frequency.
+When on, the analyzer shows volume peaks for each frequency.

 ### Gradient